Principles of Nature: towards a new visual language© copyright 2003-2008 Wayne Roberts. All rights reserved.

 Interestingly, the Pythagoreans considered neither one nor two to be numbers at all— the first number to them was three since it possessed a beginning, middle, and end.
 (D Wells, 1997, pp.28-29).

-I have since discovered interesting geometric support for the Pythagorean view.
+I have since discovered much more than anecdotal support for the Pythagorean view.
 The set of Pythagorean Triples includes every integer (except one and two).
-This I proved for myself (from first principles and the well-known difference-of-squares identity) in the nineties after I had read in a reputable book on Fermat's Last Theorem that the Pythagorean Triples get rarer as you ascend the integers (supposedly like the primes).
+This I proved for myself (from first principles and the well-known difference-of-squares identity) several years ago after I had read in a reputable book on Fermat's Last Theorem that the Pythagorean Triples get rarer as you ascend the integers (supposedly like the primes).
 They do not.
 In fact they become more common (not rarer) as we ascend the integers, and moreover may be a member of more than one relatively-prime Pythagorean triple.

-All of which raises a question mark and a new perspective on the 'supremacy' currently occupied by the primes in number theory (and thus also the validity of the number "two" as a member of that set).
+All of which raises a question mark and a new perspective on the supremacy currently occupied by the 'primes' in number theory (and thus the number "two" as a member of that set).
 Increasing exploration of this fascinating set of Pythagorean Triads and their interconnections may, in turn, one day completely overhaul our view of number relations, composition, and the 'properties' we ascribe to them (including shape and area).
 Moreover, we now have parametric forms of the Eutrigon and Co-eutrigon theorems which generate further interrelated triads for these new respective triangle classes in integral sides, and this opens up a whole new field of study to number theoreticians.